Want To Defund The Police? Here’s How To Help

 The number-one thing you can do is research how much of your city’s budget goes toward police, and lobby your lawmakers to reallocate that spending toward healthcare, education, and housing.
 There are local efforts underway in several major cities.
 If you're able to, attend your local city council meetings to be part of the conversation on the budget.
 The Leadership Conference on Civil and Human Rights has created a toolkit with resources and information for how to get involved.

-Reclaim the Block is a Minneapolis organization that organizes the community and city council members to move dollars away from the police and toward “community-led safety initiatives.”
-You can sign its petition to defund the police, donate to the organization, download educational resources, or check out the digital toolkit.
+Reclaim the Block is a Minneapolis organisation that organises the community and city council members to move dollars away from the police and toward “community-led safety initiatives.”
+You can sign its petition to defund the police, donate to the organisation, download educational resources, or check out the digital toolkit.

 You can learn more about the history of police violence in Minneapolis and donate to MPD150, an effort toward a police-free Minneapolis.